Ukrainian Supreme Liberation Council: History

-The UHVR was not composed wholly of or led by the OUN or UPA, nor individuals from western Ukraine, the OUN's traditional support base; the presidency was held by Kyrylo Osmak, a member of the Ukrainian Socialist-Revolutionary Party and a former member of the Central Rada from Poltava Oblast, while the vice-presidents were members of the centrist Ukrainian National Democratic Alliance party (Vasyl Mudry), the Ukrainian Greek Catholic Church (Ivan Hrynokh), and the OUN (Ivan Vovchuk) The only major party in Ukraine not to participate in the UHVR was the wing of the OUN loyal to Andriy Melnyk.
+The UHVR was not composed wholly of individuals from western Ukraine, the OUN's traditional support base; the presidency was held by Kyrylo Osmak, a member of the Ukrainian Socialist-Revolutionary Party and a former member of the Central Rada from Poltava Oblast, while the vice-presidents were members of the centrist Ukrainian National Democratic Alliance party (Vasyl Mudry), the Ukrainian Greek Catholic Church (Ivan Hrynokh), and the OUN (Ivan Vovchuk) The only major party in Ukraine not to participate in the UHVR was the wing of the OUN loyal to Andriy Melnyk.

+In reality, however, power rested in the hands of the Secretariat, which was composed of individuals affiliated with the OUN-B and the UPA.
 Roman Shukhevych, leader of the UPA, was head of the UHVR's general secretariat and tasked with forming a government.
+Mykola Lebed served as Secretary for Foreign Affairs, while Rostyslav Voloshyn was Secretary for Internal Affairs.
+Osmak was merely a figurehead, furthermore he was arrested on 13 September 1944.
+The establishment of the UHWR elevated Shukhevych to a position of major prominence, as he simultaneously served as the commander of the UPA, the head of the OUN, and the UHWR.

 After the end of the Second World War, the council co-ordinated resistance efforts in Soviet Ukraine.
 It also organised the boycott of the Soviet-sponsored elections in 1946.
 After the killing of Shukhevych in 1950 by Soviet MGB forces during battle, most members of the council were arrested, and the council ceased to exist.

 Members of UHVR abroad, led by Hrynokh, formed External Representation group of the council (ZP UHVR), which popularised the efforts of the Ukrainian dissident movement in the West.

 The ZP UVHR had more long lasting success, with former OUN-B leader Mykola Lebed linked to it.
 In 1951, in Munich, the UHVR began publishing the bi-weekly newspaper "Suchasna Ukraina" and the monthly "Ukrainian Literary Gazette", on the basis of which the magazine Suchasnist was published in 1961, affiliated with CIA-linked "Prolog Corporation".
 It was an important pan-ideological magazine for the Ukrainian diaspora during the Cold War.